TebogoYungMercykay/Controll_Flow_Graph_Implementation_In_Java/README.md

 - # `INTRODUCTION`
 	- ## `Graphs`.
 		- A Graph is a collection of vertices and connections between them.
-		- The verticesare nodes and the connections are known as edges.
+		- The vertices are nodes and the connections are known as edges.
-		- Each edge connects a pairof vertices.
+		- Each edge connects a pair of vertices.
 If the edges are directional, the graph is known as a directed graph.
 		- Each edge can be assigned a number that represents values such as cost, distance, length or weight.
 Such a graph is then called a weighted directed graph.
 	- ## `Control Flow Graphs`.
 		- Developed by Frances E. Allen in the 1970s, Control Flow Graphs (CFG)are a static analysis of software code used in software testing.
-		- Blocks of code inthe source code represent nodes in the graph.
-Sequential flows between blocks ofcode represent edges between nodes.
+		- Blocks of code in the source code represent nodes in the graph.
+Sequential flows between blocks of code represent edges between nodes.
 CFG have designated entry points and exit points.
 		- A CFG is known as a Single Entry Single Exit (SESE) graph if it only has a single entry node and a single exit node.
 A problem that arose during researchon static analysis is how to deal with loops in the CFG.
 		- In an attempt to solve these issues, Simple and Prime paths were introduced.
 	- ## `Simple Paths`